 At a time of great economic instability as a consequence of COVID-19, it is imperative that we understand the impact it has placed on different communities in Thurrock and projected outcomes.
-Pooled data derived from our work with partners and comprehensive Community Equality Impact Assessments will be continually reviewed to ensure that we are able to determine what COVID-19 means for different communities in Thurrock.
+Pooled data and intelligence derived from our work with partners and comprehensive Community Equality Impact Assessments will be continually reviewed to ensure that we are able to determine what COVID-19 means for different communities in Thurrock.

-- develop targeted interventions to enable joined up prevention measures that respond to evidence of need - develop communities of practice to ensure timely information and communication regarding support programmes and emerging needs are understood and supported - gather data in consultation with residents and partners to gain a collective understanding and develop means to mitigate the impact of COVID-19 and what this means for different communities in Thurrock - we will focus on maximising potential job creation and supporting people into employment through the delivery of our Economic Growth Strategy - adopt a preventative strength based approach to available support and getting behind community led approaches to build resilience
+- Develop targeted interventions to enable joined up prevention measures that respond where there is evidence of the need to do so - Develop communities of practice to ensure timely information and communication regarding support programmes and emerging needs and aspirations are understood and supported. - Gather data and intelligence in consultation with residents and partners to gain a collective understanding and develop means to mitigate the impact of COVID-19 and what this means for different communities in Thurrock.
+We will focus on maximising potential job creation and supporting people into employment through the delivery of our Economic Growth Strategy. - Adopt a preventative strength based approach to available support and getting behind community led approaches to build resilience.